 She and her husband, Allen, a former federal accountant/negotiator, have two sons Eric (Kathryn) and Craig (Bonnie) and four busy and amazing grandchildren who are active in sports, the arts, and their studies.

-Mrs. Keaton currently serves the district as the Fine Arts Elementary Music and Transformational Specialist.
-Included in her duties is the oversight of 52 elementary music programs, and the music, piano, dance and theatre programs at AISD’s two Fine Arts Dual Language Academies, the Arlington Children’s Chorus, and community performance opportunities.
-She is an advocate for quality music education and integration into core classrooms which begins in the formative years and enables students to experience, learn, play, and perform.
+Mrs. Keaton currently serves the district as Fine Arts Coordinator for Elementary and Choral Music.
+Included in her duties is the oversight of 52 elementary music programs, the music and piano programs at AISD’s Fine Arts Dual Language Academies, the Arlington Children’s Chorus, secondary choirs, and community performance opportunities for elementary and secondary performing arts groups.
+She is an advocate for quality music education integrated into other subject areas and beginning in the formative years.
+This enables students to experience music as they learn, play, create, and perform.